-Reading this post is a good preparation before watching the 25 minute video linked below.
+This post is preparation for watching the video linked below.

-The SAT IV uses two different file ‘types’ for memory tuning storage.
+The SAT IV has extended memory and therefore uses two file ‘types’ for memory tuning storage: .sat & .lib

-In both SAT IV models, the memory is organized in ‘Banks’ of pages.
+In a SAT IV, the memory is organized into ‘Banks’ of pages.
 Each ‘Bank’ contains 140 pages.

-The Extended memory, which begins on Page 141 and ends on Page 980, is divided into 6 individual banks of tunings, with each bank containing 140 pages each.
-Each ‘Bank’ of 140 pages of the extended memory needs to be addressed individually and uses .lib file types..
+The Extended memory, Pages 141 – 980 consists of 6 individual banks of tunings, with each bank containing 140 pages each.
+Each ‘Bank’ of 140 pages of the extended memory uses .lib file types..

 {These same Inventronics tunings can also come pre-stored in a SAT “980” if desired.
 But with the “980” they are stored on pages in the Extended Memory that is available for us to use and not protected by the SAT’s program.
 Those Inventronics Tunings can therefore be organized differently, or modified to suit the needs and wants and uses of the SAT Technician.
 They can also be erased or written over to make room for other tunings.}